-General Degree Requirements for Thesis & Non-Thesis Options
+General Requirements for Thesis & Non-Thesis Degree Plans

-Students may elect to follow one of three options for completion of the M.A. degree: (1) The Thesis option involves the satisfactory completion of 24 hours of course work (15 hours minimum at the 5000 level) plus 6 hours of thesis (CSS or FDM 5V99); (2)The Professional Paper or Project option involves the completion of 33 hours of course work (18 hours minimum at the 5000 level) plus 3 hours for the execution of a scholarly paper or professional project (CSS or FDM 5V90); or (3) The Professional Internship option involves the completion of 33 hours of course work (18 hours minimum at the 5000 level) plus 3 hours for the completion of a business or media related internship (CSS 5380 or FDM 5303).
+Graduate students may elect to follow one of three options for completion of the MA degree:

+- (a) The Thesis option involves the satisfactory completion of 24 hours of coursework (15 hours minimum at the 5000 level) plus 6 hours of thesis (CSS or FDM 5V99). - (b) The Professional Paper or Project option involves the completion of 33 hours of coursework (18 hours minimum at the 5000 level) plus 3 hours for the execution of a professional paper or professional project (CSS or FDM 5V90).

+(c) The Professional Internship option involves the completion of 33 hours of coursework (18 hours minimum at the 5000 level) plus 3 hours for the completion of a business or media related internship (CSS 5380 or FDM 5303).

-Both the thesis and professional paper/project options require a successful oral defense of the student's work; the internship option does not have an oral defense requirement.
+Both the thesis and professional paper/project options require a successful oral defense of the student's work; however, the internship option does not have an oral defense requirement.
 Most students complete the MA program in two years.
 A foreign language is not required for graduation.